syedumerqadri/haise/readme.md

 ## Tool for Automation:
-Internal network could possibly contain large amount of IPs,So for automation first i generate some liner commands and then automate them.
+Internal network could possibly contain large amount of IPs,So for automation first i generate some one liner commands and then automate them.

 ## Requirements:
 1. Currently only suppourt in Kali